-Cabinet Approves Rs 1.39 Lakh Cr For Connecting 6.4 Lakh Villages With Broadband
+Cabinet approves Rs 1.39 lakh cr for connecting 6.4 lakh villages with broadband

 “The broadband connection has started empowering rural areas where people have started getting treatment with the help of global doctors, some businessmen have started providing tutorials on YouTube, families are saving money on preparation for competitive exams, and many other use cases are coming up,” a source said.

 The project is expected to create 2.5 lakh jobs in the country.
-(Agencies)
+(PTI)

-Cabinet Approves Rs 1.39 Lakh Cr For Connecting 6.4 Lakh Villages With Broadband
+Cabinet approves Rs 1.39 lakh cr for connecting 6.4 lakh villages with broadband